Ladder Symmetry: The Necessary and Sufficient Condition for Vanishing Love Numbers: Setup

 Subsequently, in Sec.~\ref{subsec:oldsharmaghosh}, we revisit the results of Ref.~\cite{Sharma:2024hlz}.
 These results establish the most general forms of Ladder-symmetric spacetimes belonging to the Konoplya--Rezzolla--Zhidenko (KRZ) parametrization, both in the context of static, spherically symmetric black hole geometries and for stationary, rotating, axisymmetric black hole solutions.
 For the present analysis, we shall also demonstrate that it is sufficient to formulate the problem directly at the level of the perturbation (wave) equation, rather than starting from the full metric description.
 This observation significantly simplifies our calculations while retaining complete generality.

 Finally, in Sec.~\ref{subsec:strategy}, we present the strategy underlying our approach.
-Using the Ladder-symmetric metrics described in Sec.~\ref{subsec:oldsharmaghosh} as the background spacetimes, we will systematically quantify deviations from them within the parametrized framework introduced in Sec.~\ref{subsec:parform}.
-This will provide a consistent and unified setting for our subsequent analysis of TLNs across different classes of black hole geometries.
+Using the Ladder-symmetric metrics described in Sec.~\ref{subsec:oldsharmaghosh} as the background spacetimes, we will systematically quantify deviations from them within the parametrized framework introduced in Sec.~\ref{subsec:parform}. \footnote{In the static case, both the ladder-symmetric backgrounds considered here and the metrics obtained by perturbing away from ladder symmetry fall within the general class of static, spherically symmetric spacetimes described by the Rezzolla–Zhidenko parametrization \cite{PhysRevD.90.084009}.
+Moreover, when the KRZ framework is restricted to the non-spinning limit and separability of the Klein–Gordon equation is imposed, it reduces to the static Rezzolla–Zhidenko form up to trivial gauge choices.} This will provide a consistent and unified setting for our subsequent analysis of TLNs across different classes of black hole geometries.